 You can read the day-to-day description further down.

-Please note: You can extend this tour to a three-day version for only $50 p.p.!
+You can extend this tour to a three-day version for only $50 p.p.!
 This includes homestay, activities and all meals.
-Select the desired programme upon booking.
+Select the desired program upon booking.
 You can read more details about the extra day below.

 If you’re not too sure about your Spanish, you can choose to bring an English-speaking guide with you.
 This is a rather expensive option due to their travel costs and we think it’s not necessary unless you really wish to have deep conversations with your hosts.